GMullings/covid/Readme.txt

 Citation: Centers for Disease Control and Prevention, COVID-19 Response.
 Rates of COVID-19 Cases or Deaths by Age Group and Vaccination Status Public Use Data

+Jan 25, 2022 Update: Updated CDC data for Jan 21st release, and updated weekly coding to reflect new CDC coding standards.
+Also changed some distribution tests in response to new December data.